We are pleased to announce that we have again been awarded an OMeGA Foot & Ankle Fellowship grant for the 2021-2022 fellowship year.

 - Dr. Benjamin Strong, Faculty Mentor.

 Grand Rapids (GR) is a vibrant city with many amazing places to explore and exciting activities to offer.
 Here are some of the great things happening here:

 - For the sports fan: well-attended minor league Griffins (hockey) and Whitecaps (baseball) games,

 - For the museum goer: GR Art Museum, GR Public Museum, Gerald R. Ford Presidential Library & Museum, Urban Institute For Contemporary Arts, and Grand Rapids African American Museum & Archives,

 - For families: John Ball Zoo, Frederik Meijer Gardens & Sculpture Park, and GR Children’s Museum,

-- For the performance lover: international acts at Van Andel Arena, Broadway shows and GR Symphony at DeVos Performance Hall, GR Ballet, Opera GR, local theater productions, and comedy groups,
+- For the performance lover: international acts at Van Andel Arena, Broadway shows and GR Symphony at DeVos Performance Hall, GR Ballet, Opera GR, and local theater productions and comedy groups,

 - For the outdoor enthusiast: abundant parks to hike, bike trails to ride, rivers and inland lakes to fish and swim, resorts to ski and golf, and an easy 45 minute drive to sandy beaches on Lake Michigan’s shoreline,